FanvidDB/fanviddb-server/docs/coding/frontend.md

 yarn start
 ```

-This will spin up a web server at <http://localhost:3000> that automatically proxies API requests to the backend server, and automatically restarts when there are changes to your Javascript.
+This will spin up a web server at <http://localhost:3000> that automatically restarts when there are changes to your Javascript.
+If you are also running a [backend server](/coding/backend.html), it will route API requests to that server.

 ## Running tests